botandrobot/ClashBuddy/docs/en/getting-started.md

 ## Bot Setup

 Go to the [Bot and Robot Shop](https://botandrobot.shop/) and download the latest version of the bot.
 It will come in a zip file.
 To use the bot extract the files to a folder for example ```C:\BOTS\ClashBuddy```.
-Inside this folder you will find a ClashBuddy executeable.
+Inside this folder you will find ClashBuddy.exe file.
 This is the main assembly of the bot.
-Start the launcher and you will see a console window open.
+Start the executable and you will see a console window open.

 ![alt text][launcher]